aalacy/storelocatore-scrapers/apify/azambd/storelocator/applebees_com__en__opportunities__international/README.md

 Please make sure that:
 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

+### MISSING Fieds:

+- store_number
+- location_type
+- latitude
+- longitude
+- hours_of_operation

+### Info:

+- single page for data source
+- CloudFlare Restricted
+- there are 2 locations with no information , country: Lebanon & Honduras , I skipped these
+- total locations 148 as of sep 2, 2021